keshpr/MultiThreaded-Ray-Trace/README.md

 creates an image which is always the same as baseline.ppm (provided in the zip file) regardless of the number of threads used (as expected).

 To run, unzip Ray_Trace.zip.
-On the command line (perhaps bash), go to the srt folder gotten after unzipping Ray_trace.
+On the terminal (perhaps with bash), go to the srt folder gotten after unzipping Ray_trace.
 Run "make clean check".
 This creates the srt executable and creates 4 images, each made using 1, 2, 4 and 8 threads respectively.
 It also prints the amount of time taken to execute the program.
 The images will be labelled 1-test.ppm, 2-test.ppm, and so on.
 To create an image using a particular number of threads,